404notfound-erdosbootcampproject/reddit_analysis/README.md

 Finally, we felt it would be reasonable to assess the overall sentiment of the words being posted.
 We therefore used VADER Sentiment Analysis to produce analytics on various sentiment variables in the titles and bodies of posts.
 Unfortunately, we found very little use for these variables.

+Since the only meaningful feature that we found to influence popularity is the number of early comments, we intend to use this feature as best we can.
+We gather the number of comments in the first 30, 60, 90, and 120 minutes of the post's lifetime.
+We treat each of these values as its own variable; using these variables together with each other acts as a measure of frequency.
+We tested our model with Thus our model uses 4 input variables.

 ## Model

-After classifying posts as "popular" (class=1) and "not popular" (class = 0), we found that ((30%)) of the posts were popular.
-Therefore we aimed to have a model that correctly classified posts significantly more than ((70%)) of the time.
+If a post's principal score is greater than the median, we call the post "popular."
+Otherwise, we call it "unpopular."
+Therefore we aimed to have a model that correctly classified posts significantly more than 50% of the time.

 We first attempted to classify the popular posts using the KNN algorithm.
 After testing the algorithm for up to 20 neighbors, we found that the average accuracy over 5 test-training splits never exceeded 20%.
 Since this accuracy was too low, we decided to abandon this method.

 Next, we attempted to create a decision tree for our model using the DecisionTreeClassifier subpackage from the sklearn package.
-Our tree correctly classified posts in our test data ((83%)) of the time.
+Our tree correctly classified posts in our test data ~60-63% of the time.
 Since this method of creating trees is often highly sensitive to changing the inputs, we generated trees using 100 different train-test splits, and plotted a histogram of the accuracies.
 The average accuracy was ((82.2%)), suggesting that our tree was not just a lucky artifact of the inputs.

 (Picture of Tree)